iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

     A simple, elegant caption looks good between image rows, after each row, or doesn't have to be there at all.
 </div> -->

 For a better idea on the utility, looking at $$\varepsilon = 1/2$$, $$\sigma\approx 806$$.
-In turn this means that: About 68% of the time, our reported average will be within $$806$$ of the true mean.
+In turn, this means that: About 68% of the time, our reported average will be within $$806$$ of the true mean.
 About 95% of the time, it will be within $$1,612$$.
 Whether this is sufficient utility or not depends on the reason for computing the average, but it may be enough to get a decent idea about the average salary within a company.

 ### The Gaussian Mechanism and Its Analysis